satindersharma/vscode/README.md

-# add some cusotm key shortcut
+# &rArr; add some cusotm key shortcut

 go to